 initial price (non-NFA mode only).
 When set to

 Profit target value or profit target distance in price units (default = 0 = no profit target).
 The trade is closed when the trade profit has reached this amount.

-A profit target takes profits early, which increases the number of winning trades, but normally reduces the overall profit of a strategy.
+target that the new trade would have.A profit target takes profits early, which increases the number of winning trades, but normally reduces the overall profit of a strategy.
 It is preferable to use TrailLock instead of setting a profit target.

-Raise the stop loss value as soon as the price reaches the given value, resp. goes in favorable direction by the given distance in price units (default = 0 = no trailing).
+Raise the stop loss value as soon as the price reaches the given value, or goes in favorable direction by the given distance in price units (default = 0 = no trailing).
 Has only an effect when a Stop is set.
 The stop loss is increased in a long position, and decreased in a short position so that it normally follows the price at the distance given by the sum of the Stop and Trail distance .
 A slower or faster 'movement speed' of the stop loss can be set through TrailSlope.